hotosm/tracing-guides/_posts/tips/0100-01-01-WaterBody.md

   - https://cloud.githubusercontent.com/assets/6749884/6556223/7062d1bc-c642-11e4-860b-c6a536d77d0d.gif
 tags: [Bangladesh, Water, Pond, Agriculture]
 ---
+Linear feature

-#### Natural = Water; Water = Pond (Homestead water body):
+#### Natural = Water; Water = Pond:

 A homestead water body is a man-made water catchment located near buildings and houses.
-Water color will vary greatly depending on the purpose of the homestead water body.
+Water color will vary greatly depending on the purpose of the catchment.
+These water bodies can serve multiple purposes, examples include fish ponds, shrimp ponds, irrigation, and livestock during the dry months.

 Visit the [Water wiki](http://wiki.openstreetmap.org/wiki/Water) for more information.

 Here's an example of homestead water bodies.
+These features are generally square or rectangular in shape, but can be circular in shape as seen in the image.